An Empirical Study on Challenges for LLM Application Developers: Introduction

-Though LLM developer challenges are only analyzed by mining the OpenAI developer forum, our study has significant implications beyond the scope of OpenAI's products.
-Our study's findings broadly apply to LLM products developed by other companies (such as Google, Amazon, Microsoft, and Baidu).
-The commonalities in the challenges developers face (such as API usage, cost management, rate limitations, token limitations, safety, and privacy) are not unique to OpenAI.
+\textbf{Result.} Though LLM developer challenges are primarily analyzed by mining the OpenAI developer forum, our study has significant implications beyond the scope of OpenAI's LLMs.
+To verify this, we reconstruct the challenge taxonomy by analyzing issues related to more LLMs (such as Llama provided by Meta AI, and Gemini provided by Google) on GitHub.
+Therefore, our study's findings can broadly apply to LLM products developed by other companies.
+The final results show that the commonalities in the challenges developers face (such as prompt design, the hallucination problem, and result reproducibility) are not unique to OpenAI.
 Still, they are prevalent across the entire LLM ecosystem.

-Therefore, the insights gained from our research can inform best practices, guide the development of support tools, and improve documentation and community resources for developers working with any LLM-based product.
+In summary, the insights gained from our research can inform best practices, guide the development of support tools, and improve documentation and community resources for developers working with any LLM-based applications.

-The main contributions of our empirical study can be summarized as follows:
+To the best of our knowledge, the main contributions of our empirical study can be summarized as follows:

-\begin{itemize} \item We conduct the first empirical study to investigate the challenges faced by LLM developers by mining the OpenAI developer forum. \item Our study constructs a taxonomy with detailed findings on these challenges. \item We share our collected posts, analysis scripts, and taxonomy of challenges in a GitHub repository for open science\footnote{\url{https://github.com/judeomg/OADF}}. \end{itemize}
+\begin{itemize} \item We conduct the first empirical study to investigate the challenges faced by LLM application developers by mining the OpenAI developer forum. \item Our study constructs a taxonomy with detailed findings on these challenges. \item We show the generalization of our methodology in analyzing LLM developers' challenges by mining other platforms, such as GitHub. \item We share our collected posts, analysis scripts, and taxonomy of challenges in a GitHub repository for open science\footnote{\url{https://github.com/judeomg/OADF}}. \end{itemize}

 \textbf{Paper Organization.} The rest of this paper is organized as follows.
 Section~\ref{sec:background} introduces the background of LLM development.
-Section~\ref{sec:methodology} describes our methods for collecting and analyzing forum posts.
+Section~\ref{sec:methodology} describes our methodology for collecting and analyzing forum posts.
 Section~\ref{sec:popularity} analyzes the popularity of the forum.
 Section~\ref{sec:difficult} analyzes the difficulty levels of the posts in the forum.
 Section~\ref{sec:taxonomy} details our constructed taxonomy and discusses related findings.
-Section~\ref{sec:threat} analyzes potential threats and the solutions to alleviate these threats.
+Section~\ref{sec:github} discusses the generalization of our methodology by analyzing issues from more LLMs on GitHub.
+Section~\ref{sec:threat} first reviews and synthesizes the key findings and offers actionable implications.
+Then we analyze potential threats and the efforts to alleviate these threats.
 Section~\ref{sec:related} discusses work related to our study.
 Section~\ref{sec:conclusion} summarizes our empirical study.